-Additional information about Queen's University can be found on the Faculty Recruitment and Support website.
-Queen's University is a leading Canadian medical doctoral institution with over 27,000 undergraduate and graduate students.
-Millions of dollars of support from SSHRC, NSERC and CIHR support leading-edge research across domains of inquiry.
-An Office of Indigenous Initiatives builds community, advances reconciliation, and integrates Indigenous ways of knowing and being into the fabric and life of the university.
-Researchers at Queen's have many existing networks with Indigenous communities and researchers locally and from across Turtle Island.
 The University is situated on the traditional territories of the Haudenosaunee and Anishinaabe, in historic Kingston on the shores of Lake Ontario.
 Kingston's residents enjoy an outstanding quality of life with a wide range of cultural, recreational, and creative opportunities, with access to many natural areas and proximity to vibrant First Nations Communities including Tyendinaga and Akwesasne.
 Kingston is also home to a vibrant and growing urban Indigenous community, supported by urban Indigenous organizations dedicated to Indigenous cultural revitalization and social support.

-The city is near Frontenac Provincial Park, the Thousand Islands National Park, and the Frontenac Arch UNESCO World Biosphere Reserve.
-Visit Inclusive Queen's for information on equity, diversity and inclusion resources and initiatives.
+The city is near Frontenac Provincial Park, the Thousand Islands National Park, and the Frontenac Arch UNESCO World Biosphere Region.
+Visit Inclusive Queen's for information on equity, diversity and inclusion resources and initiatives, and the Immigration and Relocation website for information on relocating to Kingston.